svgaman/picoDb/README.md

 Todo
 ----

-- Support only Sqlite at this time, needs to support Mysql and Postgresql
+- Add driver for Postgresql
-- Add support for Distinct, Group By, etc...
+- Add support for Distinct...

 Documentation
 -------------